zein7/user-documentation/docs/creating_and_editing/viewing_audit_logs.rst

-You can search for different items and can filter results, and even select the day you want to see the sudit logs from
+You can search for different items and can filter results, and even select the day you want to see the audit logs from